Plant-holistic-study-agency/fastStructure/README.md

 Then you will use vcftools to output files in plink format.
 You will need .ped and .map files going forward Example command:

 $ vcftools --vcf sc-sg-spm20mac2.recode.vcf --out sc-sg-spm20mac2 --chrom-map chrom-map.txt --plink

-Next convert .ped files to .bed format
+Next convert .ped files to .bed format.
 Ex:

 $ plink --file sc-sg-spm20mac2 --make-bed --noweb --out plink_sc-sg-spm_20mac2

 Once you have the .ped and .bed,.bim,.fam files created, you can run the fstruc.sh script (see separate file of that name in the repository).